socialsignin/socialsignin-roo-showcase/README.md

 	Note that here we are wiring in spring-social-security's connectInterceptorList to ensure uniqueness of social connections amonsgt users and to add provider-specific authentication roles to be granted to the user.

-	Changed <mvc:view-controller path="/login"/> to <mvc:view-controller path="/sociallogin"/> so our new sociallogin view is accessable
+	Changed <mvc:view-controller path="/login"/> to <mvc:view-controller path="/sociallogin"/> so our new sociallogin view is accessible